ZehsTeam/Lethal-Company-SellMyScrap/README.md

 # SellMyScrap
-Easily sell your scrap to The Company using the ship's terminal.
+Adds a few terminal commands to sell your scrap from the ship.

-This mod will try to sell scrap as close to the target amount as possible.
-You might find some rare cases where you might sell over the target amount even if a suitable match is possible due to performance reasons.
+This mod aims to sell scrap as close to the target amount as possible.
+In rare cases, it may exceed the target amount due to performance reasons, even if a suitable match is possible.

 * This mod will NOT sell Gifts, Shotguns, or Ammo by default.
     * See config settings for more info.